judnich/Kosmos/README.md

 So rather than remake an existing product, I decided to re-target Kosmos to a different audience with a slightly different set of goals.
 In particular, Kosmos should run smoothly on an average modern laptop.
 Moreover, this latest rewrite of Kosmos runs *in any modern web-browser*, thanks to WebGL.

 Unfortunately, this means the entire project had to be rewritten from scratch using JavaScript/CoffeeScript and WebGL (where an entire 3D engine must be built from the ground up, whereas in C++ I was using the open source OGRE engine to accelerate productivity).
+This rewrite is currently in progress, and should be done within a few weeks.

 ### Old Teaser Screenshot